Skip to content

 This page is the complete index of Architectural Decision Records (ADRs) for the Zenzic project.
 Each ADR documents a major technical decision: its context (why the problem existed), its decision (what was chosen), and its invariants (what must never change as a consequence).

 ADRs are the immutable memory of the project.
-They explain not only what Zenzic does, but why — so that future contributors can extend the system without unknowingly violating the constraints that make it trustworthy.
+They explain not only what Zenzic does, but why.
+Operational behavior at commit and push time is governed by the Developer Release and Governance Protocol.

 Genesis Decisions

-These ADRs were established before the first public release.
-They define the philosophical and technical foundations on which all subsequent decisions rest.
+These ADRs define the philosophical and technical foundations on which all subsequent decisions rest.

 Core Architecture Decisions

-These ADRs document the structural decisions made during the active development of Zenzic v0.6.x and v0.7.0.
+These ADRs document the structural decisions for the current architecture.

 Documentation Site Decisions